hubshashwat/common_scripts/gitlab_to_github_migration/readme.md

 Post this step, all repos should be created.
 This script will generate a text file with all the http url links of the gitlab account you have to migrate.

-2) Run scripts.py and wait.
+2) Configure your git credentials on terminal and add your username in scripts.py for github and run scripts.py and wait for it's execution.